Action of 4 February 1781: Aftermath

 After a short journey, Reynolds-Moreton arrived back in the harbour of Sint-Eustatius with his prizes.
 The thirty merchant ships had their valuable cargo brought ashore, and appropriate prize money was distributed to the crews.
-The body of Willem Krul, preserved during the voyage back to Sint-Eustatius, was buried in a local cemetery with full military honors, in recognition of his valiant conduct during the action.
-The Mars was found to be in relatively good condition despite the intense bombardment, and sailed to Portsmouth where it was commissioned into the Royal Navy as HMS Mars under the command of John Whitmore Chetwynd.
-However, it had a brief career, being paid off at the Chatham Dockyards in August.
-The Royal Navy completed her survey there on 12 February 1782.
-It was sold on 25 March, 1784 for £505, having never seen active service.
-Reynolds-Moreton would go on to see action in several more naval battles such as the decisive British victory at Battle of the Saintes, again under the command of George Rodney, and the Battle of the Mona Passage.
-He ended his career as a Member of Parliament for Lancaster.
+The body of Willem Krull, preserved during the voyage back to Sint-Eustatius, was buried in a local cemetery with full military honors, in recognition of his valiant conduct during the action.